Mazen-Abdelfattah/Tic-Tac-Toe-Games/README.md

-<h3>This is the GitHub repository for managing Assignment 3 of the Object Oriented Programming Course (CS213) at FCAI-CU</h3>
+Tic-Tac-Toe Games
-# tic-tac-toe-games
+This repository is dedicated to managing Assignment 3 of the Object Oriented Programming Course (CS213) at FCAI-CU.

-# Team members:
+Team Members:
-Mazen AbdelFattah - 20230607 |
+Mazen AbdelFattah (20230607)
-Ahmed Elkholy - 20220037 |
+Ahmed Elkholy (20220037)
-Mahmoud Ehab - 20220457
+Mahmoud Ehab (20220457)